SignTools/SignTools/README.md

 (where `:id` is a wildcard parameter)

 When an app is uploaded to the service for signing, a signing job is generated and stored in memory.
 The service then triggers the builder using the configured workflow trigger API.
 The builder will query the available jobs from the service using the `/jobs` endpoint from above, and download the most recent job's data.
 The data is a simple TAR file which contains all the necessary signing files.
 When the builder is finished, it will upload the signed file to the service using a "return id" found within the archive.

-### Builder

-As mentioned before, `ios-signer-service` offloads the signing process to a dedicated macOS builder.
-This process is necessary because signing is only officially supported on a macOS system.
-While third-party cross-platform alternatives exist, they are not as stable or quick to update as the official solution.

-A free and simple implementation of a builder can be found in [ios-signer-ci](https://github.com/SignTools/ios-signer-ci).
-It demonstrates how to use popular CI services for signing.
-To host your own, simply fork the repo and follow its README.

 ## Frequently Asked Questions (F.A.Q.)